nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  - An applicant can have any number of tags (including 0)
  - An applicant can have any number of comments (including 0)
+ - Each applicant is uniquely identified by their name.
+In the event you wish to add 2 applicant records with the same name, please ensure that both their phone numbers and email addresses are different
  - The interview date has to be in DD/MM/YYYY format
  - Once you add an applicant the status would be automatically set as received, if you wish to change it, refer to the feature
  [setting of application status](#349-set-application-status-setas) below